 I recommend signing up for a free account at Mail Chimp or Constant Contact.
 You can get free accounts up to 1,000 subscribers.
 So if you’re over that, you’ll have to pay a small fee but it’s 100% worth it.
 These services will handle your newsletter mailing.
 They’ve got templates you can use to make some really attractive newsletters and they’ll also handle your unsubscribes.
 Don’t email folks manually, even sending to 20 people can get you a host of problems from your email service provider.
 Most companies take big issue with spamming and if one person complains, it could cause you a host of problems.

-If part of your book marketing strategy is that you write pieces for other blogs, make sure that there’s a note that folks can sign up for your email newsletter (if it’s appropriate and the blogger lets you do this).
+If writing pieces for other blogs is one of your book marketing strategies, make sure that there’s a note that folks can sign up for your email newsletter (if it’s appropriate and the blogger lets you do this).
 But outside of that you should always, always do newsletter sign ups at your book signings, book events, and speaking gigs.
 Never go to a single event without a sign-up sheet.

 Creating that one-on-one reader connection is vital to growing your book/brand and career.
 However, it’s also a great indie book marketing strategy to get in front of your audience, time and time again.
 When done right, they can become a critical and very effective piece of your book marketing plan.
 Bottom line, a great newsletter can help you sell more books.
 We’ve had our newsletter for over seventeen years, and I’d never consider being without it.
 It keeps us top of mind with folks who have expressed an interest in our services, which is more than most social media can do these days.